dimitri/pgcopydb/docs/ref/pgcopydb.rst

 pgcopydb provides the following commands::

   pgcopydb
-      copy-db  Copy an entire database from source to target
+    clone    Clone an entire database from source to target fork     Clone an entire database from source to target follow   Replay changes from the source database to the target database
   + dump     Dump database objects from a Postgres instance
   + restore  Restore database objects into a Postgres instance
+  + copy     Implement the data section of the database copy
-    + list     List database objects from a Postgres instance help     print help message version  print pgcopydb version
+  + list     List database objects from a Postgres instance
+  + stream   Stream changes from the source database help     print help message version  print pgcopydb version

 Description
 -----------